wdavidw/phyla/hadoop/yarn_rm/configure.coffee.md

       #Current YARN web UI allows anyone to kill any application as long as the user can login to the web UI.
       options.yarn_site['yarn.resourcemanager.webapp.ui-actions.enabled'] ?= 'false'

-## Logs Aggregation

-      options.yarn_site['yarn.nodemanager.remote-app-log-dir'] ?= '/app-logs'
-      options.yarn_site['yarn.nodemanager.remote-app-log-dir-suffix'] ?= 'logs'
-      options.yarn_site['yarn.log-aggregation-enable'] ?= 'true'

-      # options.yarn_site['yarn.log-aggregation.retain-seconds'] ?= '2592000' #  30 days, how long to keep aggregation logs before deleting them. -1 disables.
-Be careful, set this too small and you will spam the name node.
-      # options.yarn_site['yarn.log-aggregation.retain-check-interval-seconds'] ?= '-1' # Time between checks for aggregated log retention.
-If set to 0 or a negative value then the value is computed as one-tenth of the aggregated log retention time.
-Be careful, set this too small and you will spam the name node.

 ## SSL

       options.ssl = merge {}, service.deps.hadoop_core.options.ssl, options.ssl